Who Really Decides Your Mortgage Rate? (Hint: It's Not Your Lender)

 Show Notes

-Your lender is a middleman.
-They quote you a rate.
-They don't invent it.
-They price it off a benchmark.
-That benchmark is the 10-Year Treasury yield.
-When the 10-Year moves, mortgage rates move.
-Usually within 24 to 48 hours.
-So when Jerome Powell speaks and the Fed raises or cuts rates — what's actually happening?
-The Fed sets the federal funds rate — the rate banks charge each other for overnight loans.
+Your lender quotes a rate but doesn't invent it.
+They price off the 10-Year Treasury yield.
+When the 10-Year moves, mortgage rates follow — usually within 24 to 48 hours.
+The Fed sets the federal funds rate, which is what banks charge each other for overnight loans.
 That's not your mortgage rate.
-The 10-Year Treasury is the real driver.
-And the 10-Year responds to Fed expectations — not always to the Fed's actual move.
-The market prices in what it thinks the Fed will do.
-By the time the Fed acts, the 10-Year has often already moved.
+The 10-Year responds to Fed expectations, not always to the Fed's actual move.
+By the time the Fed acts, the 10-Year has often already priced it in.

-Here's the chain.
-Fed raises rates.
-Short-term borrowing gets more expensive.
-Banks tighten.
-But the 10-Year Treasury yield?
-It's set by bond buyers.
+The chain works like this: the Fed raises rates, short-term borrowing gets more expensive, banks tighten.
+But the 10-Year Treasury yield is set by bond buyers.
 When they expect inflation to stay high, they demand higher yields.
 When they expect a recession, they buy Treasuries and yields drop.
-So the Fed influences the 10-Year — but it doesn't control it.
-In 2022, the Fed raised rates aggressively.
-The 10-Year spiked.
-Mortgage rates hit 7%+.
-In 2024, the 10-Year dropped when inflation cooled.
-Mortgage rates followed.
-The relationship isn't perfect — but it's the best predictor you've got.
-If you're watching one number, watch the 10-Year.
-It's on Bloomberg.
-It's on Yahoo Finance.
-It's free.
+In 2022, the Fed raised rates aggressively and the 10-Year spiked — mortgage rates hit 7%+.
+In 2024, the 10-Year dropped when inflation cooled and mortgage rates followed.
+The relationship isn't perfect, but if you're watching one number, watch the 10-Year.
 Your lender's rate sheet is just the 10-Year plus a spread.

-Mortgage-backed securities — MBS — are how your loan gets funded.
-When you originate a mortgage, the lender typically sells it into a pool.
-That pool gets sliced into securities.
-Investors buy those securities.
-Foreign central banks, pension funds, insurance companies.
-When they want MBS, they bid up the price.
-Yields drop.
-Your rate drops.
-When they flee — when they'd rather buy Treasuries or corporate bonds — MBS prices fall.
-Yields rise.
-Your rate rises.
-So your mortgage rate isn't just domestic.
-It's global.
+Mortgage-backed securities fund your loan.
+When you originate a mortgage, the lender typically sells it into a pool that gets sliced into securities.
+Foreign central banks, pension funds, and insurance companies buy those securities.
+When they want MBS, prices go up, yields go down, and your rate drops.
+When they shift money into Treasuries or corporate bonds, MBS prices fall and your rate rises.
 Chinese and Japanese investors hold trillions in U.S. MBS.
-When they shift allocation, rates move.
-You can't control that.
-But you can watch the 10-Year spread.
-When the spread widens, it often means MBS demand is weak.
-When it narrows, demand is strong.
-That's the invisible hand setting your rate.
+Your mortgage rate isn't just domestic — it's global.
+Watch the spread: when it widens, MBS demand is usually weak; when it narrows, demand is strong.

 Was this helpful?